CCI-MOC/esi-leap/docs/esi-leap-requirements.md

 The lifecycle of an offer is
 * 'available' on offer creation.
 * 'expired' once an offer's end_time has passed
-* 'cancelled' if an offer is prematurely deleted
+* 'deleted' if an offer is prematurely deleted

 The offer api endpoint can be reached at /v1/offers